mitranim/dock_hotkeys/readme.md

 Once `dock_hotkeys` is running and you've granted it accessibility permissions:

-* Press Control+backtick to activate the first app in your Dock.
+* Press Control+backtick to activate the first app in your Dock (Finder).
 * Press Control+1, Control+2 and so on until 0, to activate the other apps in your Dock.

 If launched in the foreground from a terminal, the app will keep running until you quit it with Control+C.

 ## How it works

-`dock_hotkeys` uses the `CGEventTap` API to monitor keyboard events and detect matching key combinations.
-When detected, it uses AppleScript to simulate clicking on the corresponding app icon in the Dock.
+* Uses the `CGEventTap` API to monitor keyboard events and detect matching key combinations.
+* When a match is detected, uses `NSWorkspace.shared.openApplication` to idempotently open/focus an app.
+* Gets Dock app positions from Dock preferences accessed via `CFPreferencesCopyMultiple`.
+* Detects changes by watching `~/Library/Preferences/com.apple.dock.plist`.
+  * It would be ideal to use an in-memory notification API without having to watch files, but was unable to find a working API that would actually notify us about changes in app positions.

+## TODO

+Consider using the `RegisterEventHotKey` API to register specific hotkeys.
+In the `CGEventTap` API, the OS calls our callback for every keystroke.
+In `RegisterEventHotKey`, it might not.

 ## License